Exponential-User/UBTM-lightmode/README.md

 DM me on discord: exponentialuser (#4457)
 So i can take this mod off of github.

-### This only works on .Net not .io, Unless you try to make it work.
-(Which might be very easy :D)
+### This only works on .Net not .io, I'll make a .io if you don't want to change it to .io.

 > The Ratings are just my Opinions, You can rate it whetever you want.